yanatan16/revealme/README.md

 ## Linking

-Revealme links have two options:
+Revealme links have three options:

 		revealme.herokuapp.com/<github-user>/<github-repository>

-will read the README.md file in the master branch of the repository.
+        revealme.herokuapp.com/<github-user>/<github-repository>/<git-branch>
         revealme.herokuapp.com/<github-user>/<github-repository>/<git-branch>/<file-path>.<ext>

-will refer directly to files in your repository.
+The top one will read the README.md file in the master branch of the repository, while the second will read the README.md in the branch specified.
+The third will will refer directly to files in your repository.
 For example:

 		revealme.herokuapp.com/yanatan16/revealme/master/example/example.html